-Our committee is glad to announce that the addition of new members is allowing us to reinstate our past practice of volunteering on weekends to act as stewards on the mountain.
+Our committee is pleased to announce that the addition of new members is allowing us to reinstate our past practice of volunteering on weekends to act as stewards on the mountain.
 Committee representatives will be there on weekends, as possible, to answer any questions you might have or just to discuss our mission, the tower's history, and/or the surrounding sights whenever possible in Spring and Fall.
 Hope to see you there!

 Much of what our committee does is contingent upon public support.
 While we have begun to receive some AFTA reimbursements towards our summer